gunthercox/Salvius/contributing.md

 ## Pull requests

-Good pull requests—patches, improvements, new features—are a fantastic help.
+Good pull requests/patches, improvements, and new features are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.